Clavatula petzyae

 Clavatula petzyae is a species of sea snail, a marine gastropod mollusk in the family Clavatulidae.

 Description

 The shell grows to a length of 11 mm.
+The adult holotype shell is approximately 16.5 x 6.3 mm, having a smooth, shiny texture with a light amber hue.
+The teleoconch consists of around 8 narrow whorls with distinctive spires.

 Distribution

 This species occurs in the Atlantic Ocean off Ghana.